eMedicine Specialties > Obstetrics and Gynecology > Gynecologic Surgery

 The type of anesthesia used depends on the procedure, the patient's level of anxiety, and the anesthesiologist's expertise.
 Simple diagnostic procedures can be completed without anesthesia, with a paracervical block alone, or with mild sedation.
 For extensive procedures or for patients with a low pain tolerance, general or regional anesthesia is indicated.
 If electrosurgery is to be performed, sufficient anesthesia must be given to ensure that the patient does not move with uterine stimulation because of the risk of uterine perforation and intraperitoneal injury.

-The patient is placed in the dorsal lithotomy position and prepared and draped in a sterile manner.
+The patient is placed in the dorsal lithotomy position then prepared and draped in a sterile manner.
 Unless a laparoscopy is also planned, the patient's thighs should be positioned at a 90° angle to the pelvis to create enough space for the surgeon to manipulate the hysteroscope.
 The patient's perineum should be just past the edge of the table, with the coccyx and sacrum well supported on the flat surface of the table.
 The patient's legs should be secured in the leg stirrups to avoid any abrupt movements, which can cause nerve or muscle injury to the patient or potential injury to the surgeon.
-The surgeon should be seated with the operative field and hysteroscope at the level of the his or her abdomen.
+The surgeon should be seated with the operative field and hysteroscope at the level of his or her abdomen.
 If it is positioned higher, the surgeon's shoulders become fatigued, and, if it is positioned lower, the instrument is hard to maneuver and is likely to become contaminated.

 Attempts to reduce blood loss and fluid deficits are reported (and ultimately tried by this author).
 Use of cold (ie, 5°C) distention medium causes vasoconstriction and reduces blood loss and distention fluid deficits.
 However, the patient's core body temperature substantially decreases and may interfere with the anesthesia process.
 Vasopressin in dilute solution (ie, 1%) can be injected paracervically to help constrict the cervical and lower uterine branches of the uterine artery and its collaterals, reducing blood loss and fluid deficits.